elkhayati-yasser/Elastic-security/stack.md

 xpack.reporting.kibanaServer.hostname: "localhost"
 EOF
 ```
+We set an encryption key so that sessions are not invalidated.

 Logstash has two types of configuration files: **pipeline** configuration files, which define the Logstash processing pipeline, and settings files, which specify options that control **Logstash startup and execution**.